nodejs/node-addon-api/doc/threadsafe_function.md

 - `napi_closing`: The thread-safe function is aborted and cannot accept more calls.
 - `napi_invalid_arg`: The thread-safe function is closed.
-- `napi_generic_failure`: A generic error occurred when attemping to add to the queue.
+- `napi_generic_failure`: A generic error occurred when attempting to add to the queue.

 ## Example